ovirt-china/manage-domains-plugin/README.md

 -	oVirt-Engine 3.5+

-:warning: This is only a plugin for the oVirt-Engine.
+:warning: In 3.5 there is a new implementation of ldap interaction[[1]](http://gerrit.ovirt.org/gitweb?p=ovirt-engine-extension-aaa-ldap.git;a=blob;f=README;hb=HEAD)[[2]](http://www.ovirt.org/Features/AAA).
+The legacy implementation, including engine-manage-domain will be depreciated and maintained only for regressions.

 Installation
 ------------